taboca/browser-signage-runtime-watcher/README.md

 ### stopOnClose note

-With the stopOnClose: true, there is a bug when a watch file is changed, it brings JS error
+With the stopOnClose: true, there is a bug when a watch file is changed, it brings the following JS error, which makes sense, because it properly kills the electron process.

 ```
 Uncaught Exception: